 Within six months I’d lost 4st and was looking and feeling better than ever.
 Filled with new confidence, I volunteered to climb Ben Nevis for charity with a team from work.
 The incredible 1,345m slog up the highest peak in the British Isles was the hardest thing I’ve ever done.

 As we marched towards the top, I thought about how much fitter I was since joining Slimming World and, for the first time in years, I thought back to my ambition of becoming a paramedic.
 What if that wasn’t an impossible dream any more?

 But before I was able to look into it, I was promoted at work, which meant relocating.
 So, in June 2017 I uprooted myself and moved to Birmingham.
 Busy with my new job and living in a city where I didn’t know anyone, I didn’t get around to joining a new group.
 Despite that, I kept Food Optimising as best I could and, although I didn’t lose any more, I stayed at 14st.
 Then, a year and two months later, I decided to move back to Stockport.

 As soon as I moved home, I rejoined Liv at my old Slimming World group.
-Liv looked incredible!
-She’d lost over 5st, and had just been chosen to be the cover star of the October 2018 Slimming World Magazine.
-Seeing her looking so beautiful in her red jumpsuit on the cover filled me with pride, and inspired me even more.
+She looked incredible!
+She’d lost over 5st, and had just been chosen to be the cover star of the October 2018 issue of Slimming World Magazine.
+Seeing her looking so beautiful on the cover filled me with pride, and inspired me even more.
 And by September I’d matched her and had lost 5st 2lbs.